Andrej Hlinka: Life

 The Slovak People's Party was separated from the Slovak National Party in 1913.
 Hlinka became party chairman and remained in this position for the rest of his life.

 At the end of World War I, Hlinka significantly contributed to the creation of Czechoslovakia.
 On the confidential meeting of the Slovak National Party on 24 May 1918, he took a clear position and ended a prolonged discussion of undecided participants ("Thousand years old marriage with the Hungarians didn't work out.
-We have to divorce.")
+We have to divorce.").
 He became a member of the Slovak National Council and signed the Martin Declaration, which advocated a political union with the Czech nation.
 In the early period of Czechoslovakia, when a part of the Church hierarchy still preferred the Kingdom of Hungary, he intensively lobbied for the new state.

-Hlinka quickly became disappointed by the undemocratic methods of his ex-colleague Vavro Šrobár (Minister-plenipotentiary for Slovakia affairs), some anti-religious actions and the unequal position of Slovakia.
-He complained to the Prime Minister and warned him that he would escalate these problems to the Paris peace conference.
+Hlinka quickly became disappointed by the undemocratic methods of his former colleague Vavro Šrobár (Minister-plenipotentiary for Slovakia affairs), some anti-religious actions, and the unequal position of Slovakia.
+He complained to the Prime Minister and warned him that he would escalate these problems to the Paris Peace Conference.
 Hlinka believed that the problems could be solved on the basis of the Pittsburgh Agreement which promised autonomy of Slovakia within Czechoslovakia.
 On 28 August 1918, he traveled to Paris under the influence of František Jehlička, whom Hlinka blindly trusted.
-Hlinka then distributed a memorandum about Slovakia to journalists and diplomats but failed to meet with key decision makers.
+Hlinka then distributed a memorandum about Slovakia to journalists and diplomats, but failed to meet with key decision makers.
 Hlinka, who arrived on a passport issued by Poland on a name of "Josef Berger", was arrested and hustled out of Paris by French police.
 This poorly timed and organized journey could have seriously harmed the interests of Czechoslovakia at the conference and damaged the image of Slovak autonomists.
 Except Hlinka, all participants stayed abroad and later worked for Hungarian irredentism.
 Even the Slovak People's Party distanced itself from the actions of its leader.
 Hlinka was imprisoned and politically isolated and the ability of SĽS to act was limited.

-Regardless of the mistake, Hlinka remained popular among voters of the Slovak People's Party.
+Regardless of the issue, Hlinka remained popular among voters of the Slovak People's Party.
 In April 1920, he was elected to the Czechoslovak Parliament and released from prison.
 Thereafter, he led the struggle for autonomy and for acknowledgment of an independent Slovak nation for almost 20 years.
-His motivation was based on religious and language grounds.
+His motivation was based on religious and linguistic grounds.
 Hlinka accepted the idea of the common Czechoslovak political nation but believed that centralism and ethnic Czechoslovakism threatened Slovak interests and their national and cultural identity ("We are for the common state of Czechs and Slovaks, but we are for the application of national individuality of both constituent nations.")
-His party quickly became the most popular party in Slovakia with potential around 25%–35%.
+His party quickly became the most popular party in Slovakia with potentially around 25%–35% of popular support.